ktorio/ktor-documentation/topics/creating_interactive_website.md

 It's time to build the main page of our journal which is in charge of displaying multiple journal entries.
 We will create this page with the help of a *template engine*.
 Template engines are quite common in web development, and Ktor supports a [variety of them](Working_with_views.md).
 In our case we're going to choose [FreeMarker](https://freemarker.apache.org/).

-### Adding FreeMarker as a Ktor feature
+### Adding FreeMarker as a Ktor plugin

-[Features](Features.md) are a mechanism that Ktor provides to enable support for certain functionality, such as encoding, compression, logging, authentication, among others.
-While the implementation details of Ktor features (acting as interceptors / middleware providing extra functionality) aren't relevant for this hands-on tutorial, we will use this mechanism to `install` the `FreeMarker` feature, by adding the following lines to the top of our `Application.module()` definition in the `Application.kt` file:
+[Plugins](Plugins.md) are a mechanism that Ktor provides to enable support for certain functionality, such as encoding, compression, logging, authentication, among others.
+While the implementation details of Ktor plugins (acting as interceptors / middleware providing extra functionality) aren't relevant for this hands-on tutorial, we will use this mechanism to `install` the `FreeMarker` plugin, by adding the following lines to the top of our `Application.module()` definition in the `Application.kt` file:

 ```kotlin
 fun Application.module() {